When I Drink or Eat Something Hot or Cold I Feel Sensitivity On a Particular Tooth. What May Be Causing This?

 There may be recession over the tooth exposing the root surface.
 Often root surfaces tend to be sensitive when they become exposed.
 Sometimes when a root surface is exposed aggressive tooth brushing can wear away at the root and cause increased sensitivity.
 An appointment with your dentist can pinpoint the cause of the sensitivity and often there is a simple solution.

 Mouthwash or specifically antibacterial mouthwash helps to reduce the amount of bacteria in the mouth.
 This is important because these bacteria produce sulfur compounds which are the actual cause of bad breath or halitosis.
+Other mouth washes contain fluoride which helps to harden the outer surface of tooth structure and prevent bacteria build up and tooth decay.

 Based on clinical studies tooth whitening products are not harmful when used as directed.
 These studies demonstrate that there is no concern about harm to the dental enamel or any tooth structure.